alinawinter/capstone-project/README.md

 Welcome to the FuturePlate app!
 The FuturePlate app facilitates nutrition in the sense of the Planetary Health Diet and offers an easy way to integrate this way of eating into everyday life.

 The Planetary Health Diet is a scientifically developed concept that aims to promote the health of the planet and people.
 It aims to reduce the environmental impact of food production while ensuring a balanced diet.
-An important foundation of the Planetary Health Diet is the nutritional tab le, which was developed specifically to evaluate food consumption based on health aspects and environmental impact.
+An important foundation of the Planetary Health Diet is the nutritional table, which was developed specifically to evaluate food consumption based on health aspects and environmental impact.

 <img width="270" alt="food selection" src="https://user-images.githubusercontent.com/123627153/234046908-ae7d18ac-1114-44e4-a476-65678ccdb1f7.png"> <img width="270" alt="food quantity" src="https://user-images.githubusercontent.com/123627153/234046979-97d957b3-6a9f-412e-a981-36a44cd674df.png"> <img width="270" alt="weekly overview filled" src="https://user-images.githubusercontent.com/123627153/234047167-bef7544a-9bca-4c32-b3b7-993b4f70d629.png">